-Please call the Immunization Branch at 1-877-873-6247 for storage and handling staff or call the storage and handling staff directly at 919-707-5574 if you have questions or need assistance with preparedness.
-Please also note that the Immunization Branch may be closed during times of inclement weather.
-However, if our office is closed, please leave a message and one of our helpdesk staff will return your call as soon as possible.
+If you have an urgent question, please call the Immunization Branch at 1-877-873-6247.
+Note that the Immunization Branch may be closed during times of inclement weather, but if you leave a message one of our helpdesk staff will return your call as soon as possible.
 Messages left after 5 p.m. will be returned as soon as possible on the next business day.